wp-hotelier/wp-hotelier/readme.txt

 WP Hotelier requires two pages to work: the `listing` page and the `booking` page.
 Make sure that you have them and that they are set correctly in the [WP Hotelier's settings](http://docs.wphotelier.com/article/9-general-settings#hotelier-pages)

 == Frequently Asked Questions ==

+= Does WP Hotelier support Elementor? =

+Yes; WP Hotelier fully supports Elementor (free and pro) if you install [this plugin](https://github.com/wp-hotelier/wp-hotelier-hello-elementor/).
+Hello Elementor is required as a theme.

 = Will WP Hotelier work with my theme? =